Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 Brainiac shows Superman his collected knowledge. |

-Brainiac would then proceed to travel from planet to planet, assimilating
+After saving himself, Brainiac would then proceed to travel from planet

-general audience wouldn’t have a problem with the changes.
-Eventually, Brainiac
+he realized that most of the general audience wouldn’t have a problem with the

-which maintained the classic arctic ice-like appearance although its entrance
+Solitude, which maintained the classic arctic ice-like appearance, although

-was accessed by his flying through a river, rather than via a giant key as in
+its entrance was accessed by his flying through a river rather than via a giant

 Superman pays Lex a visit. |